Charles William Miller

+Charles William Miller (24 November 1874 – 30 June 1953; [ˈʃaʁliz ˈwiʎɐ̃ ˈmileʁ]) was a Brazilian sportsman, who is considered to be the father of football in Brazil.
+Miller founded São Paulo Athletic Club (SPAC), one of the oldest sports clubs in Brazil, and founded the Liga Paulista de Foot-Ball, current Campeonato Paulista, Brazil's first football league.
+He is also considered the father of Rugby union in Brazil.

 Early life

 He was born in São Paulo to John Miller, a Scottish railway engineer and Brazilian mother of English descent, Carlota Fox.

 In 1884 he was sent to the Banister Court public school in Southampton, England where he learnt to play football and cricket.
 Whilst at school, he played for and against both the Corinthians and St. Mary's (now Southampton FC).
 He was recorded in the 1891 United Kingdom census whilst a boarder at Millbrook School.

 Influence

 When he returned to Brazil in 1894, Miller brought two footballs and a set of Hampshire FA rules in his suitcase.
 Miller was instrumental in setting up the football team of the São Paulo Athletic Club (SPAC) and the Liga Paulista, the first football league in Brazil.
 With him as striker SPAC won the first three championships in 1902, 1903 and 1904.

 By 1906, Miller was playing in goal and as such participated in SPAC's heaviest defeat, 9–1 to Sport Club Internacional of São Paulo (not to be confused with Sport Club Internacional).
 After the result SPAC resigned from the league as did Miller from its directorate.
 SPAC eventually came back in 1907, even winning the 1911 title, and continued competing in the Campeonato Paulista until 1912, when it withdrew from official competitions.

 It was Miller who suggested the name to the first President of Sport Club Corinthians Paulista.